balajrmz/TDNA-DNE-portfolio/README.md

 **By Jan Zabala — TDNA | DNE | AI-Assisted Target Analytics | Identity & Network Attack Paths**

 ---
+## What This Portfolio Is

+This portfolio shows how I analyze digital networks the way an attacker would — not just looking for vulnerabilities, but understanding how systems, identities, and trust relationships connect and can be abused together.

+Instead of focusing on individual tools or exploits, the work here emphasizes attack-path reasoning: how access is realistically gained, how it spreads, and which paths are actually worth pursuing.

+The projects combine offensive security techniques, intelligence-style analysis, and automation to demonstrate how complex environments can be broken down, understood, and targeted in a deliberate way.

 ## ⭐ Flagship Project: ShadowHound